carbon-language/carbon-lang/flang/documentation/Calls.md

 1. coarray dummy argument
 1. `INTENT(IN) POINTER` argument (15.5.2.7, C.10.4)

-In procedures that cannot be called with an implicit interface due to their other characteristics, two other kinds of dummy arguments are represented with descriptors:
+Non-F77ish procedures use descriptors to represent two further kinds of dummy arguments:

 1. assumed-length `CHARACTER(*)`
-1. dummy procedure
+1. dummy procedures

-When the procedure can be called with an implicit interface, other means are used to convey character length and host instance links (respectively) for these arguments.
+F77ish procedures use other means to convey character length and host instance links (respectively) for these arguments.

 Function results are described by the caller & callee in